 Average gross hourly wage for a nanny by canton

 The following wage information is based on 4055 in quitt.ch registered employment contracts of nannies and babysitters employed in Switzerland.
 These wage data is also used by the Swiss Federal Statistical Office.
 In the following table the wages are given as gross hourly wages.
 This means that the statutory deductions for social security and 5 percent withholding tax are still deducted from them.
 With our wage calculator for nannies, you can also have the net hourly wage calculated simply and quickly, taking into account all deductions and compulsory accident insurance.

 Wage distribution of monthly wages for private childcare in Switzerland

 The following graph shows the pro rata distribution of the employment contracts with real monthly wages of nannies, which are registered on quitt..
 The basis is a 100% full-time-employment with 42-hours per week.

 About a quarter (24%) of the childcare workers registered with quitt.ch earn between 4000 and 4500 francs per month.

 Gross minimum wages for nannies in Switzerland

-In Switzerland, there is the standard contract of employment, for employees working in the domestic economics (NVA).
-The NVA also regulates the minimum wage for private childcare.
-If your nanny works more than 5 hours per week, the statutory minimum wage must be respected.
-Excluded are au pairs and young people, who are employed irregularly and exclusively for the supervision of children.
-It should be noted that minimum wages are higher in the canton of Geneva.
+In Switzerland, the “normal employment contract for employees in domestic work” (NAV) applies.
+This binding contract also regulates the minimum wage for private childcare.
+The term “childcare” includes the work of nannies as well as babysitters.
+If your nanny works more than 5 hours per week, the statutory minimum wage must be observed.
+Excluded from this are au pairs and young people who are employed irregularly and exclusively for the supervision of children.

-quitt.ch offers all services needed when it comes to employing, registering and insuring your nanny in accordance with all legal requirements. quitt.ch handles all administrative employer obligations, offers a favorable pension fund solution and provides all important documents such as the monthly pay statements and a professional employment contract.
+quitt. offers all services needed when it comes to employing, registering and insuring your nanny in accordance with all legal requirements. quitt. handles all administrative employer obligations, offers a favorable pension fund solution and provides all important documents such as the monthly pay statements and a professional employment contract.
 Further information about the employment of a nanny can be found here.